 Who: Ben Vos, LPC, is a therapist in Brentwood, TN.
 He works with individuals, couples and families.
 Vos has developed a specialty in substance abuse and addiction issues.
 Much of his couples counseling is with couples who are remarried or are contemplating remarriage.
-In addition, he works with an organization that offers free counseling services to veterans, active duty military and their families.
+In addition, he works with an organization that offers free counseling services to veterans, active duty military, and their families.

 “Money is an influencing factor in everything,” says Vos, who notes that studies show that money is the most common cause of couples’ fights and, ultimately, divorce.

 As of late, Vos believes that the economy causes couples more financial stress.
-This might be from unemployment or from a lack of savings.
+This might be from unemployment or a lack of savings.
 “Couples are coming in right now with a lot of shattered dreams,” says Vos.
-In addition, couples with addiction issues often have financial issues: the cost of addiction, missed wages, and resultant hoarding or keeping money secrets.
+In addition, couples with addiction issues often have financial issues: the cost of addiction missed wages, and resultant hoarding or keeping money secrets.

 Vos usually starts couples counseling by doing a genogram to better understand clients’ backgrounds.
 This discussion touches on the socioeconomic status of their family of origin.
 While Vos also finds it helpful to do a budget in couples counseling, it has its limits.

 “The traditional way I’d have the money conversation is just by pulling out the budget and going line by line and item by item.
 But then it turns into an accounting exercise.
-Really the issue is not so much about the numbers or the math.
+The issue is not so much about the numbers or the math.
 The math can work itself out.
 The issue where the conflict is taking place is about the values,” says Vos of blending financial counseling.

 “I found it’s really helpful to get couples to start having a different kind of conversation about money that’s much more about understanding their values, what’s important to them – and that doesn’t have one right answer,” says Vos.

 Vos uses a variety of methods in couples counseling “so they’re not just sitting on a couch talking.”
-This includes getting couples to move around the room, role-playing and drawing.
+This includes getting couples to move around the room, role-playing, and drawing.
 The hands-on Money Habitudes cards not only make couples counseling sessions more engaging, but they also change the dynamic of the money conversation.

-“I use Money Habitudes cards to help couples begin that important money conversation, whether they’re just beginning a relationship and are learning about their values as a couple, or whether they been married for thirty years and they’re just trying to figure out how to communicate about these things in a way that’s going to be productive,” says Vos.
+“I use Money Habitudes cards to help couples begin that important money conversation, whether they’re just beginning a relationship and are learning about their values as a couple, or whether they have been married for thirty years and they’re just trying to figure out how to communicate about these things in a way that’s going to be productive,” says Vos.